wp-plugins/planso-forms/readme.txt

 == Changelog ==

+= 1.3.3 =
+* IMPORTANT fix after the change of the post parameter to psfbid

 = 1.3.2 =
 * Changed post parameter to psfbid because of incompatibility with certain themes
 * Checked for compatability with WordPress 4.2